ssurba/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Avoid

-* Leading commas — it is difficult to scan quickly.
+* Leading commas — it is difficult to read.
 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
 * Inconsistent naming, e.g. Process vs Refresh, ChgId vs ExecutionID, etc.
 * Plurals—use the more natural collective term where possible instead.
 For example